rolling-scopes-school/tasks/react/modules/tasks/state-management.md

 A student can achieve a maximum of 100 points.

+## FAQ (Frequently Asked Questions)

+### ❓ Can I manipulate DOM directly?

+Direct DOM manipulation is only allowed for toggling theme-related attributes on `document.documentElement` inside a `useEffect`.
+All other DOM manipulations inside React components are **prohibited** and will be penalized.

+### ❓ Do I need to use localStorage to remember the selected theme?

+Using the **Context API is mandatory** for implementing theme switching.
+If you want to **persist the user's choice across sessions**, you may additionally use `localStorage`, but it is not required by default.

+### ❓ Do I need to persist selected items in localStorage?

+No. The selected items only need to persist in memory (application state) across page navigations within the session.
+There's no requirement to store them in localStorage or across reloads.

+### ❓ Can I use a library to download the .csv file?

+No. **Using any external libraries for downloading files is strictly prohibited.**
+You must implement the download functionality using **native browser APIs** (e.g. `Blob`, `URL.createObjectURL`, `a.download`) without relying on third-party packages.

 ### Cross-check (score can be less if some parts of the functionality don't work)

 - State management is properly implemented with either Redux Toolkit or Zustand - **35**